-The error can happen for various reasons; we could attribute the failure to bad coding on the app or website that you are attempting to run or visit.
+The error can happen for various reasons; we could attribute the failure to lousy coding on the app or website that you are attempting to run or visit.
 Besides that, it could also be attributed to a bug in the browser or even something such as a corrupted extension.

 In some cases, this error could be a result of the aggressive caching in your web-browser.
 Almost every web browser creates a cached copy (locally stored copy) of the static files of the websites that you visit.
-This way browsers can help to speed up the performance of that website significantly.
-Additionally, it also help to reduce your internet data bills as now instead of re-fetching static files from website’s server; it loads it directly from your system’s storage device.
+This way, browsers can help to speed up the performance of that website significantly.
+Additionally, it also helps to reduce your internet data bills as now instead of re-fetching static files from the website’s server; it loads it directly from your system’s storage device.
 This functionality not only helps to improve user experience but also saves your time, significantly.

 But sometimes due to bugs or corrupted extension, the web-browsers aren’t able to respect the cache control settings of the web server due to which the server rejects the client request and you as the end-user aren’t able to access that website or application.